Get

 Diet and exercise work hand in hand, particularly with an energetic and large dog like the GSD.
 They are highly active, requiring at least 1–1.5 hours of daily exercise to satisfy their energy levels and to stave off obesity.

-Without proper exercise, the German Shepherd can easily become overweight, exacerbating common issues like joint problems and arthritis.
+Without proper exercise, the German Shepherd can easily become overweight, exacerbating common issues like joint problems.
 Give your dog daily blends of walks, off-leash exercising, high-activity play, and training.

 Training 🎾

 Just as a GSD can exercise forever, there’s virtually no limit to the training you can (and should) provide.
-They are exceptionally bright and quick to learn even the most complex tasks.
+These dogs are exceptionally bright and quick to learn even the most complex tasks.
 With consistent training, you can fully unlock their seemingly boundless potential.

 At the same time, training is necessary to keep your GSD well-mannered, obedient, and agreeable.
-When you don’t flex those mental muscles, the dog will be more likely to give in to their prey drive, alertness, and other urges.
+When you don’t flex those mental muscles, the dog will be more likely to give in to their prey drive, vigilance, and other natural urges.

 Enrolling in obedience classes and honing their recall and impulse control will be critical while they’re puppies.
 In adulthood, they can transition to agility, scent work, and other competition-based activities, which provide novel ways to continue training and bonding with your dog.